Suryansh-Dey/Writing-Deep-learning-library-and-using-it-for-handwritten-digits-recognition/README.md

 # Writing-Deep-learning-library-and-using-it-for-handwritten-digits-recognition
 WARNING: NeuralNetworks library uses the convention of storing array of format:
 {array_size, element_1,...., element_(array_size-1)};
-For eg: if wanna an array like { 1,2,3 } to some function of this library then you have to modify it in above mentioned format which will be like: {4,1,2,3}
+For eg: if you wanna pass an array like { 1,2,3 } to some function of this library then you have to modify it in above mentioned format which will be like: {4,1,2,3}
 Anything else will raise and error or may lead even to segmentation fault!!